Ulster Home Guard

 The train shown in these photographs is the Number 14 Ambulance Train at Whitehead and the photographs were taken in September 1941.
 (Many thanks to S.W.
 Joyner for the information)

-The photographs above show the interior of the Armoured Rail Trolly which was operated by 8th Railway Construction and Operating Company, Royal Engineers at Whitehead.
+The photographs above show the interior and exterior of the Armoured Rail Trolly which was operated by 8th Railway Construction and Operating Company, Royal Engineers at Whitehead.
 (IWM Pictures)